IvanLencina/AngularSsrApp/README.md

 * After installing this package, if run the app with `ng serve` we inspect the source code, we'll not find our html tags rendered because it stills running in localhost.
 Our html will be entirely rendered on server side when we deploy the app.

 Now we have more commands in the package.json in order to make SSR works.
-For emaple: `npm run dev:ssr`
+For emaple: First build with `npm run build:ssr` and then: `npm run serve:ssr`

+After that if we view the source code, we will see all the content rendered on the document.

 * What features run in Client and wich ones in Server side?
 Here is an link: https://github.com/angular/universal/blob/master/docs/gotchas.md